-With Opening Day just over three weeks away, we’ll take a look at a member of the 2015 Orioles every day as they try to defend their American League East title this season.
+With Opening Day just over a month away, we’ll take a look at a member of the 2016 Orioles every day as they try to return to the playoffs for the third time in five years this season.

 2B Jonathan Schoop

 Contract status: Under club control through the 2019 season

 2015 stats: .279/.306/.482, 15 HR, 39 RBI, 34 R, 2 SB, 321 PA